It's Rush Limbaugh that we don't have time to get an all-in program in the EIB network.

 That's why it's all talked about as 10 years, 50 years, 100 years.

-It's gonna be really bad.
+It's going to be really bad.

-The problem for these people is that they've been since 1980 saying 20 years, and then since 1990, they've been saying 10 years, and the problem is that the warning time early on's gone by, and there's no warming.
+And the problem is that the warning time early on has gone by, and there's no warming.

 There's still icebergs on the lake.

-Yeah, superior.
+Yeah, Superior.

 It's just so this is the best he's got.